 - Project status is communicated consistently and timely to key stakeholders.

-I hope this list was informative and can contribute towards any future goal setting within your PMO department or organization.
+I hope this list was informative and can contribute towards your PMO foundation and any future PMO goal setting within your PMO department or organization.
 It is never easy to set goals, and therefore, I find it very helpful to review an existing set and begin to establish ones’ own goals from there.

 Paul Kesler, PMP, CSM, SSBB, is an experienced project and program manager with industry experience in Software Publishing, Payment Solutions, Financial Services and Receivables Management industries.
 His experience includes leading business strategy execution, working with C-Level and Senior leaders of various business lines to meet company annual goals and objectives.
 Paul is comfortable leading business projects like Go To Market launches of new cloud products and leading technology implementations and integrations such as Salesforce.
 He is also an active member of the Technology Association of Georgia (TAG) and the Project Management Institute (Atlanta Chapter).
 Paul writes about change management.